-Additional Disruption Events in respect of an Underlying Asset may include events which result in the Issuer incurring material costs for performing its obligations under the Notes due to a change in applicable law or regulation, the inability or a materially increased cost of the Issuer and/or its affiliates to maintain or enter into hedging arrangements in respect of such Underlying Asset and the Notes.
-Subject to the terms and conditions for the Notes which determines the types of Additional Disruption Events which are applicable, upon determining that an Additional Disruption Event has occurred, the Issuer has discretion to make certain determinations to account for such event including to (i) make adjustments to the terms of the Notes (without the consent of the Securityholders), or (ii) cause an early redemption of the Noteprior to their scheduled maturity by payment of an Early Redemption Amount instead of the Final Redemption Amount, any of such determinations may have an adverse effect on the value of and return on the Notes.

-Following a determination by the Issuer in accordance with (ii), no other amounts shall be payable in respect of the Notes on account of interest or otherwise.
+Additional Disruption Events in respect of an Underlying Asset may include events which result in the Issuer incurring material costs for performing its obligations under the Notes due to a change in applicable law, regulation or the inability or a materially increased cost of the Issuer and/or its affiliates to maintain or enter into hedging arrangements in respect of such Underlying Asset and the Notes or, in some cases, trading disruption or licensing issues or certain tax events occur in relation to the Underlying Asset.
+Subject to the terms and conditions for the Notes which determines the types of Additional Disruption Events which are applicable, upon determining that an Additional Disruption Event has occurred, the Issuer has discretion to make certain determinations to account for such event including to (i) make adjustments to the terms of the Notes (without the consent of the Noteholders), or (ii) cause an early redemption of the Notes prior to their scheduled maturity by payment of an Early Redemption Amount instead of the Final Redemption Amount, any of such determinations may have an adverse effect on the value of and return on the Notes.
+Following a determination by the Issuer in accordance with (ii) no other amounts shall be payable in respect of the Notes on account of interest or otherwise.